siddhi-io/siddhi/docs/documentation/siddhi-4.0.md

 Incremental aggregation allows you to obtain aggregates in an incremental manner for a specified set of time periods.

 This not only allows you to calculate aggregations with varied time granularity, but also allows you to access them in an interactive manner for reports, dashboards, and for further processing.
 Its schema is defined via the **aggregation definition**.

- Incremental aggregation granularity data holders will be automatically purge with following retentions with a interval of 15 minutes.
+ Incremental aggregation granularity data holders are automatically purged every 15 minutes.
+When carrying out data purging, the retention period you have specified for each granularity in the incremental aggregation query is taken into account.
+The retention period defined for a granularity needs to be greater than or equal to its minimum retention period as specified in the table below.
+If no valid retention period is defined for a granularity, the default retention period (as specified in the table below) is applied.

 |Granularity           |Default retention      |Minimum retention
 ---------------        |--------------         |------------------